fabianloewe/plugal/README.md

 ```

 To receive the data provided by the first class you need a receiver.
-Quelle surprise! :D
+Quelle surprise!
 Include `Plugal::Receiver` and use the `Plugal::Receiver#receive` macro to get your result.
 ```crystal
 class MyReceiver